BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

     # It is an architectural style to a separate protocol like HTTP.
 To understand this we have to know what existed before REST => SOAP (Simple Object Access Protocol)
     # In a SOAP-based web service, you would typically send different SOAP messages (in an XML document) to the same endpoint (same URL like www.example.com) to perform different operations or interact with different resources.
 The specific operation or resource is determined by the content of the SOAP message, not the URL.
     # In a RESTful web service, each resource has its own unique URL (like www.example.com/books/1 for the first book, www.example.com/books/2 for the second book, etc.).
 The operation you want to perform (like getting information about a book, updating a book, deleting a book, etc.) is determined by the HTTP method (like GET, POST, PUT, DELETE) you use when you make the request.
-    # So the simple understandin for REST is using specific URLs (also known as “endpoints”) to represent resources, and different HTTP methods (like GET, POST, PUT, DELETE) to represent operations you can perform on those resources.
+    # So the simple understanding for REST is using specific URLs (also known as “endpoints”) to represent resources, and different HTTP methods (like GET, POST, PUT, DELETE) to represent operations you can perform on those resources.
 Look at the below example.
 Here we are using comments as a resource
         # GET /comments - display all comments
         # POST /comments - Create a new comment
         # GET /comments/:id - Get one comment (using ID)
         # PATCH /comments/:id - Update one comment
         # DELETE /comments/:id - Destroy one comment

+# REST over SOAP - Why?
+    # REST Uses standard HTTP methods (GET, POST, PUT, DELETE) which makes it stateless and hence highly scalable whereas SOAP can maintain stateful operations via sessions, which can complicate scalability and load balancing.
+    # REST Can use multiple data formats (JSON, XML, plain text, HTML) while SOAP strictly uses XML.